crazy-hair/roachslimes/README.md

 # roachslimes

-A custom PCB for [SlimeVR](https://docs.slimevr.dev/), with the intention of using the cheapest parts available in the smallest formfactor usable.
+A utilitarian tracker design for [SlimeVR](https://docs.slimevr.dev/), with the intention of using the cheapest parts available in the smallest formfactor usable.

-# Disclaimer
+## Disclaimer

-This is all WIP.
-The trackers themselves work, but I still have not designed a case for these.
-Unless you want to make your own case, these files probably aren't that useful for you until I've gotten around to making one.
+The cases for these have yet to be rigorusly tested, and may require further revision.

 ## Ordering PCBs